D'Angelo: 1996–2000: Reduced activity and Voodoo

 After the success of his debut album Brown Sugar in 1995, D'Angelo became less active in the music scene and released limited solo work.
 After touring for two years to promote the album Brown Sugar, D'Angelo suffered from writer's block.
 Of the setback, D'Angelo later stated "The thing about writer's block is that you want to write so fucking bad, [but] the songs don't come out that way.
 They come from life.
 So you've got to live to write."
-During this period, he generally released cover versions and remakes, such as a cover of the Marvin Gaye and Tammi Terrell duet song "Your Precious Love" with Erykah Badu for the soundtrack to High School High (1996).
+During that period, he generally released cover versions and remakes, such as a cover of the Marvin Gaye and Tammi Terrell duet song "Your Precious Love" with Erykah Badu for the soundtrack to High School High (1996).
 D'Angelo contributed the original song "I Found My Smile Again" to the Space Jam soundtrack (1996).
 He covered Prince's "She's Always in My Hair" for the Scream 2 soundtrack (1997), as well as the Ohio Players' "Heaven Must Be Like This" for the Down in the Delta soundtrack (1998).
 D'Angelo also appeared on a duet, "Nothing Even Matters", with Lauryn Hill for her debut solo album The Miseducation of Lauryn Hill (1998).

 The much-delayed follow-up to Brown Sugar, Voodoo, was released in 2000 on Virgin Records after EMI Records Group was absorbed by the label.
 Voodoo received rave reviews from music critics, who dubbed it a "masterpiece" and D'Angelo's greatest work.
 The album debuted at number 1 on the US Billboard 200 chart, selling 320,000 copies in its first week.
 It entered the Billboard 200 on February 12, 2000, and remained on the chart for thirty-three consecutive weeks.
 As of 2005, the album has sold over 1.7 million copies in the US, according to Nielsen SoundScan.
 In 2001, Voodoo won a Grammy Award for Best R&B Album at the 43rd Grammy Awards which was awarded to D'Angelo and recording engineer Russell Elevado.
-The album was executive-produced by then-manager and creative collaborator, Dominique Trenier.
+The album was executive-produced by D'Angelo's manager and creative collaborator, Dominique Trenier.